discordeno/discordeno/website/docs/examples/reactionroles.md

 // REST OF YOUR CODE
 ```

-And now we are left just one thing, the add button, for this we now need to use a new type of interaction responses: modals
+And now we are left just one thing, the add button.
+For this we now need to use a new type of interaction responses: modals

-Modals are popups that we can create to require the user to input something, for example the emoji and (optionally) the label, to use them with the `interaction.respond` method we can add a `title` (a required property by modals) to the objects.
+Modals are popups that we can create to require the user to input something, for example the emoji and (optionally) the label.
+To use them with the `interaction.respond` method we can add a `title` (a required property by modals) to the objects.

-Other than emoji and labels we also need the role to give and the color for the button, unfortunately we can't add them directly in our modal, Discord does not allow it, so we need to find another way, we can
+Other than emoji and labels, we also need the role to give and the color for the button.
+Unfortunately we can't add them directly in our modal, Discord does not allow it, so we need to find another way.
+We can

 1. Wait for the button click on the add button
 1. Show the user a select menu for the role